8234 Fire Alarm Dispatcher

 |Job Type||Temporary Exempt|

-ABOUT US: The Department of Technology is the centralized technology services provider within the San Francisco City & County government, delivering technology infrastructure and services to approximately 28,000 employees and 800,000 citizens.
-The department has an annual operating budget of over $97M and contains over 220 employees.
-Core service areas include: Technology Architecture & Security, Technology Service Delivery & Management, Client Services & Project Management Office, Public Safety Systems & Wiring, Technology Administration, Policy & Governance, and Public Communication.
+ABOUT US: The Department of Technology is the centralized technology services provider within San Francisco City & County government, delivering technology infrastructure and services to approximately 33,000 employees and 800,000 residents.
+The department has an annual operating budget of over $130M and contains over 220 employees.
+Core service areas include: Infrastructure and Operations, Technology Security, Service Delivery & Management, Enterprise Applications, Project Management Office, Public Safety Systems & Wiring, Technology Administration, Policy & Governance and IT Public Communications.

 ABOUT THE TEAM: The Department of Technology’s Public Safety division operates and maintains several critical systems such as 911 Radio, Fiber, Engineering alert, crime prevention camera, burglar alarm, fire alarm call box and other similar systems.

 POSITION SUMMARY: Under general supervision, during an assigned shift, incumbent is responsible for dispatching fire apparatus and other equipment in cases of fire or emergencies; and performs related duties as required.
 Requires responsibility for maintaining routine records of fire calls and movement of fire apparatus and similar emergency equipment.
 Requires good knowledge of: the operation and maintenance of fire alarm and telegraph equipment; city streets and fire company locations; the American Morse code.
 Requires ability to: follow oral and written instruction; maintain ordinary operating records; make quick decisions and use good judgement in handling of fire alarms and the dispatching of appropriate equipment.
-Requires skill in the operation of a telegraph key and fire alarm and radio dispatching equipment.
+Requires skill in the operation of electronic test equipment, voltmeters, telegraph key, fire alarm and radio dispatching equipment.

 a.
 Receives reports of fires and other public safety emergencies and dispatches appropriate supervisor through the use of telephone radio and video communication.